 December Equity Collaborative – Youth Leadership was student led and featured a deep dive into the recommendation of Youth Leadership.
 Special guest students Bella Listi and Debba Beynnon presented their Racial Justice Academy capstone presentation which recommended expanding youth leadership clubs in middle schools.
 This was followed up by some horizontal action planning that split the groups into PreK, elementary, middle, high and district level to consider where youth leadership is celebrated and where it could be expanded.

 January Equity Collaborative – Safety focused on Physical and Emotional Safety.
-Action groups broke into four categories: violence, drug use, mental health and sense of belonging and brainstormed a problem statement and three possible solutions to each problem.
+Action groups broke into four categories: violence, drug use, mental health & sense of belonging and brainstormed a problem statement and three possible solutions to each problem.
 Then there was a “dot-mocracy” process by which everyone voted on one solution from each of these areas.